About Us

 The Arizona Teacher Residency program was established based on the teacher residency model codified by the National Center for Teacher Residencies (NCTR).
 Our program is the first and only NCTR affiliated program in AZ.

-We are proud to work with Northern Arizona University.
+We are a proud program of Northern Arizona University.
 Residents are eligible to have their tuition covered at NAU by the Arizona Teachers Academy funding.*

 Help us achieve our vision.